Endless-Lemniscate/Habits/README.md

 # Habits
 Android application for tracking habits.
-This is a sample android Clean Architecture app written in Kotlin
+This is a sample android Clean Architecture app written in Kotlin with MVVM pattern

 ## Statement of Work
 Write application with 2 activities.